 RISD is committed to promoting good health and meeting the medical needs of its students.
 A health insurance plan is critical in providing peace of mind, knowing that students can receive the services they need in the event of a sickness or injury.

-The College requires all students to carry adequate medical insurance to help cover the extra expenses of medical treatment that is not covered by our Health Services.
-To meet this requirement, all students have been automatically billed for the College plan.
 If you do not need the coverage and have a comparable plan you may apply for a waiver.
 All medical insurance policies must be from a U.S. domestic insurance company.
 Non U.S. based Insurance companies or coverage provided in countries with socialized medicine, including Canada, does NOT meet the insurance requirement.

 To assist in providing you with the coverage you will need during your studies at RISD, we have contracted with University Health Plans to offer The Student Health Insurance Plan.
 The Plan includes a local and national network of Preferred Providers, and is designed to be an affordable option.
 You can review the plan by clicking on the Brochure link in the “Benefit Information” section on the left side of this page.
 We urge you to enroll in this Plan for several reasons.